Melodi17/Q-Limits/README.md

 **-t *max_thread_count***

-Max thread count/Thread count (-t) is used to limit the amount of threads the program can use for breaking the limits.
+Max thread count/Thread count (-t) is used to limit the amount of threads the program can use for breaking limits.
 When the parameter is not included the default value will be set to 100.
 The '*max_thread_count*' parameter is a integer.

 **-n *proxy_username*:*proxy_password***